A variational quantum algorithm for the Feynman-Kac formula: Numerical experiments

-The choice of ansatz will be what is called \texttt{RealAmplitudes} from \texttt{qiskit} \cite{qiskitrealamplitudes} and it can be found in Figure \ref{ansatzcircuit}.
 It is a circuit that consists of six qubits with several layers of single qubit rotations as well as CNOT gates with circular entanglement.
 The circuit always returns real-valued amplitudes.
 Other ansatze are indeed possible for example using $R_x$ and $R_z$ gates.
 However, this comes at the cost of taking the real part of the resulting ket at the end of the evolution, see e.g. \cite{theoryvariational}.
 Moreover, the non-parametric controlled gates could be replaced by parameter gates (such as controlled rotations) for more generality, see for instance the ansatz proposed in \cite{fontanela2021quantum}.

-The topic of choosing an appropriate ansatz for a given problem is still under research.
+In order to get reliable simulation results, we need to ensure that the model ansatz is able to represent the problem in state space.
+However, we also need to consider that an ansatz which is sufficiently expressive, such that it corresponds to an (approximate) t-design \cite{Hayashi_2005tdesigns, Ambainis07t-designs}, is prone to result in barren plateaus \cite{Clean_2018_BarrenPlateaus}.
+More explicitly, it is known that for an ansatz that corresponds to an (approximate) t-design the gradient operator $\bf{V}$ becomes exponentially small in the system size which in turn may cause problems in the model simulation.
+It is thus vital to trade off the expressivity of a chosen ansatz with potential propagation issues.
+One particularly promising approach relies on the use of additional information to design problem-specific ans\"{a}tze.

+The choice of an appropriate ansatz for a given problem is still an active area of research.
+In our case, we are solving a PDE, \eqref{ourPDE}, that admits only real solutions, which are in fact probability distributions.
+Therefore, it is convenient to keep the ansatz from producing complex amplitudes effectively avoiding dealing with the imaginary part of these amplitudes.
+Consequently, for the problem at hand it is reasonable to use the \texttt{RealAmplitudes} ansatz put forward in this section.

-The parameters $\boldsymbol\theta_0 = (\theta_0, \cdots, \theta_{11}, \theta_{12})$, where $\theta_{12}=\alpha(t)$ are initialized classically using
+The parameters $\boldsymbol\theta_0 = (\theta_1, \cdots, \theta_{12}, \theta_{13})$, where $\theta_{13}=\alpha(t)$ are initialized classically using

-In \cite[$\mathsection 4$]{fontanela2021quantum}, the authors make the point that care is needed when solving \eqref{minimization} due to the fact that the functions involved might not be convex and certain algorithms could be trapped in local minima.
-Moreover, the design of the ansatz should go also hand in hand with the optimization \eqref{minimization}.
+In \cite[$\mathsection 4$]{fontanela2021quantum}, the authors make the point that care is needed when solving \eqref{minimization} due to the fact that the functions involved might not be convex and certain optimization techniques could be trapped in local minima.
+Moreover, the design of the ansatz should also go hand in hand with the optimization \eqref{minimization}.
+Note that in general this scales poorly with the number of qubits.
+As with many quantum algorithms, one needs to be careful to ensure that the general state preparation techniques do not add costly overhead.
+Note that this initialisation step might also be performed with a quantum computer using SWAP test when the dimension of the problem starts to be too large for classical computers.